ispaceappengine/focus-geofence/README.md

 **Get the pre-exported version:**

-1. Download the `focusgeofence.war` file from https://github.com/ispaceappengine/focus-log-loading_geofence/tree/master/build
+1. Download the `focusgeofence.war` file from the build directory (in most cases: https://github.com/ispaceappengine/focus-geofence/tree/master/build)
 2. Deploy the war file to your Tomcat 8 web server.
 3. Access the web service: ..yourDomain.org/**focusgeofence**
 4. You should see something like the following